piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 returned) is never rejected (nor resolved, of course).
 And in Firefox' devtools console you get an error pointing to the line with `controller.abort()` call.
-You can't catch it with a `try/catch`. _Of course!_ Chrome is even better: it reports an error on the first line of your HTML. _Wooohooo momma I'm a web developer help me before I killed a man._
+You can't catch it with a `try/catch`. _Of course!_ Chrome is even better: it reports an error on the first line of your HTML. _OooOoOoo momma I'm a web developer help me before I killed a man._

-One option is to reject that promise by myself, it sounds dirty and does not get rid of the weird errors in devtools.
+One option is to reject that promise by myself, but it sounds dirty and does not get rid of the weird errors in devtools.
 So I reached to an old friend `XMLHttpRequest` and that guy is reliable as ever!
 Behold the mighty:

 ```js